Tyrrrz/CliFx/Readme.md

   - Converted by calling `.ctor(...)` with the array of converted values
   - Covers collection types like `List<T>`, `HashSet<T>`, etc.

-For example, here is an example command that showcases some of these built-in conversions:
+For example, here is a command that showcases some of these built-in conversions:

 ```csharp
 [Command("search", Description = "Searches for files matching a pattern.")]